 On July 13, 2018, the Company announced that it has commenced drilling a 1,500m drill program on its DEEP FOX Critical Rare Earth Element ("CREE") prospect in SE Labrador.
-Drilling started on July 6th and a total of 3 drill holes (483m) have been completed to date.
-Visible CREE mineralization has been observed in all drill holes and the geology appears to follow the Foxtrot exploration model.
+Visible CREE mineralization has been observed in all 12 drill holes and the geology appears to follow the Foxtrot exploration model.
 This program is designed to intersect surface mineralization at the 50m and 100m levels beneath the surface mineralization (see Search Minerals news release Nov.
 3, 2017).
-The Company expects to begin sending the core samples for assays in early August, with an expectation of 4 - 6 weeks for results.
-Another 4-5 drill holes are planned to complete the 1500m of drilling.
+The assays are still pending from the drill program.